jjhollar/PPSTimingAnalyzer/README.md

      To change this to re-RECO on-the-fly from the AOD, see the comments in the cfg file.

 ---------------------------------------------------
-Macros for producing plots and resolution fits
+Macros for producing histograms and resolution fits
 ---------------------------------------------------

-   * To run over the ntuples output by the step above, apply an event selection similar to the 2018 timing studies, and output histograms:
+   * To run over the ntuples output by the step above, apply an event selection similar to the 2018 timing studies (=1 low-multiplicity vertex in the CMS tracker, and 1 proton track+timing measurement on each arm of PPS), and output histograms:

 cd CMSSW_12_4_6/src/PPSTimingAnalyzer/PPSTimingAnalyzer/macros